Noninvasive in vivo tissue modulated quantitative Raman spectroscopy of human blood

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Finney, William Francis, "Noninvasive in vivo tissue modulated quantitative Raman spectroscopy of human blood" (2002).
 Chemistry - Dissertations.
-Paper 81.
+81.